fablabcb/fablock/Software/README.md

 To complete the installation, you will need to do the following (the script will also remind you):

-Before starting the fablock you have to input the configuration for telegram in `Software/secrets.py`.
+Before starting the fablock you have to input the configuration for Discourse in `Software/secret_config.py`.

 You will also need to either create TLS certificates for the networking protocol or disable the networking protocol in `config.py` by setting `NETWORKING_ENABLED = False`.
 For instructions on creating the certificates, see the instructions in `RFID-companion/README.md`.